 🔞 Not for sale to under 18s

-CBD Weed, CBD Herb, Diet Cannabis, Therapeutic Cannabis*, etc.: it's not easy to find one's way through this jungle of names for CBD.
-While some designations may emphasize one aspect of CBD, others unfortunately often introduce confusion in the minds of the general public.
-Before reviewing the main terms used, let's take a quick look at the differences between 3 important concepts to help us tackle our article.
+CBD Weed, CBD Herb, Cannabis light, Therapeutic Cannabis*, 420 Herb, etc.: It's not easy to find one's way through this jungle of names for CBD.
+While some names may emphasize one aspect of CBD, other names unfortunately often confuse the general public.

 * French law prohibits the sale of CBD flowers with a "therapeutic cannabis" label.
 Our products are not medicines.